Within these pages you will find lots of information about the subject and how the department operates.

 https://www.aqa.org.uk/subjects/art-and-design/gcse/art-and-design-8201-8206/specification-at-a-glance

-In Year 10, students begin Component 1 of the GCSE course.
+In Year 10, pupils begin Component 1 of the GCSE course.
 All work completed goes towards the final exam grade (9-1).

-The GCSE Fine Art Course encourages students to develop:
+The GCSE Fine Art Course encourages pupils to develop:

-Year 11 continues student’s personal investigations from their work in 10.
+Year 11 continues to build on pupil’s personal investigations and understanding from their work in Year 10.

-They are been encouraged to respond to the four assessment objectives that make up the success criteria.
-These include drawing from observation, collecting and gathering appropriate visual information, researching and relating work to a chosen Artists or culture and exploring a variety of different media.
+They respond to the four assessment objectives that make up the success criteria.
+These include drawing from observation, collecting and gathering appropriate visual information, researching and relating work to a chosen artists or culture and exploring a variety of different media.

-They have also investigated developing a personal response to their theme by drawing from their personal investigations.
+They develop a personal response to their theme by drawing from their personal experiences and investigations.

 Course Outline

-We follow the AQA Fine Art specification which consists of two components of work.
+We follow the AQA Fine Art specification which of two components of work.

 This is a practical unit with written elements in which candidates are expected to develop a personal Investigation based on an idea, issue, concept or theme leading to a finished piece or pieces.

-The practical elements should be linked with some aspect of contemporary or past practice of artists, designers or craftspeople.
+The practical elements are linked with some aspect of contemporary or past practice of artists, designers or craftspeople.

-The questions set will consist of a choice of eight questions to be used as starting points.
+The exam papers will consist of a choice of eight questions to be used as starting points.
 Candidates are required to select one.

-Preparatory work should be submitted in any appropriate form with sources identified and acknowledged.
+Preparatory work is submitted in any appropriate form with sources identified and acknowledged.

-There will be a 15 hour supervised period in which candidates must complete, unaided, their response to their chosen examination question
+There is a 15-hour supervised period in which candidates must complete, unaided, their response to their chosen examination question.

 Course requirements: